-Decisions about the child's testifying should be made individually based on the circumstances.
-If the child has a therapist, the attorney should consult the therapist about the decision and for help in preparing the child.
+[1] Decisions about the child testifying should be made individually based on the circumstances.
+If the child has a therapist, the Child's Attorney should consult the therapist about the decision and for help in preparing the child.
 In the absence of compelling reasons, a child who has a strong desire to testify should be called to do so.